josephmidura/golang-test/README.md

 # golang-test
-Use this for testing a new Golang installation on macOS Run it with the following:
+Use this for testing a new Golang installation on macOS.
+Run it with the following:

 ```bash